 India-trained Ayurvedic physicians who come to the United States on a work visa or through immigration may practice Ayurveda within the allowable scope as defined above.
 However, they may not use the title “Doctor” and the title may not be implied in any clinical setting.
 Should a physician trained in a foreign country practice as such, they place themselves in jeopardy of legal actions including deportation (if a non-citizen) or imprisonment (if a citizen).

-There are several diverging viewpoints on this subject.
+There are several diverging viewpoints on the subject of how to classify Ayurveda.
 One states that Ayurveda should be a subspecialty of allopathic medicine.
 In this scenario, education and the ability to practice would only be available to medical doctors and other licensed health care physicians.
 The other view is that the Ayurvedic profession should remain independent and grow on its own, training its own practitioners.
 Separate schools would train Ayurvedic practitioners who would practice either independently or in a complementary/integrated manner with allopathy.
 As the director of the California College of Ayurveda, I have supported the independent profession viewpoint.
 This view is consistent with the models established by the Acupuncture, Chiropractic and Naturopathy professions in the U.S.A.
 Divergent points of view also exist as to the long-term scope of practice to be pursued in the United States.
 There are some with the viewpoint that Ayurveda should be practiced as it is in India and that education should follow a similar model.
 There are others who believe that, due to certain entrenched restrictions on the practice of Medicine in the United States, it would be impossible to develop Ayurveda in the United States along such integrated lines.
 Hence, a new model of clinical education is required that better fits the Western environment.
 Still, there are others who feel that the practice of Ayurveda should be restricted to lifestyle management only and should not enter into the realm of disease management.
 It has been the position of the California College of Ayurveda to pursue a Clinical model of training and practice that develops practitioners who can work within the restrictions imposed by US laws but still practice most of the classically recommended natural practices and procedures for the purpose of serving humanity.
 The California College of Ayurveda has pioneered Western clinical Ayurvedic education since its inception in 1995 and has expanded this model as the school and profession has grown.
-Which model of Ayurvedic education becomes established in the United States will depend upon the actions of the National and State Associations, schools and activists within the country and abroad.
+Which model of Ayurvedic education becomes established in the United States will depend upon the actions of the National and State Associations, schools, and activists within the country and abroad.
 While the infrastructure of the Ayurvedic profession in the United States has developed and improved over the past ten years, greater infrastructure is still needed.
 Absent is a serious body that regulates schools in the United States.
 The profession is in need of an accreditation agency that regulates and unifies the actions of schools so that graduates of all schools have similar education, training and competency.

 While Ayurveda in the United States grows according to its own course, the role of India is crucial in the development of Ayurveda abroad.
 Actions taken that support, nourish and strengthen the profession in America are needed.
 Nourishing actions include teacher and information exchanges and general support for the activities of the National Ayurvedic Medical Association.
 Unfortunately, the actions of some highly motivated physicians from India have been less than supportive.
 Rather than providing nourishing support, their actions have attempted to purify Ayurveda in the United States by attempting to undermine the actions of individuals who are working to build a profession that fits within the Western paradigm.
 These Indian physicians promote an indo-centric philosophy whereby they can only see or accept Ayurvedic practitioners who are trained and practice exactly as they are and do in India.
 While the Indian model of Ayurvedic education and practice is the recent historical standard, it has evolved in India based more on 20th century politics and culture than on classical scripture.
 With a different culture and political landscape in the United States, it is natural that Ayurveda will evolve differently in this country.
 What is important is that the practice of Ayurveda remains true to its classical body-mind-consciousness paradigm.
-It is the philosophical and spiritual (not religious) constructs that separate Ayurveda from any other system of medicine in the world and it is this that must be preserved above all else.
+It is the philosophical and spiritual--not religious--constructs that separate Ayurveda from any other system of medicine in the world and it is this that must be preserved above all else.

 Although progress is slow, the Ayurvedic profession is growing steadily in the United States of America.
 Educational institutions are becoming more established and associations are working to give the profession a voice and address regulation issues.
 Ayurveda is likely to continue to grow in America and eventually take its place among the other licensed health care professions.

-Dr. Marc Halpern, D.C., C.A.S., P.K.S.
-(Ayurvedacharya), is the Founder and President of the California College of Ayurveda.
-He is one of the pioneers of Ayurveda in the West and is considered to be a pre-eminent practitioner and teacher of Ayurveda in the United States.
+Dr. Marc Halpern, D.C., C.A.S., and P.K.S.
+(Ayurvedacharya) is the Founder and President of the California College of Ayurveda.
+He is one of the pioneers of Ayurveda in the West and is considered to be a preeminent practitioner and teacher of Ayurveda in the United States.
 He is one of the few Westerners ever recognized in both the United States and in India as an authority on the subject of Ayurveda and was awarded the All India Award for Best Ayurvedic Physician.
 A pillar in the development of the profession in the United States, he is the co-founder of the National Ayurvedic Medical Association for which he served as Chairman of the National Committee on Ayurvedic Education from its inception in 2000 until 2005.
 He is also a co-founder of the California Association of Ayurvedic Medicine.
 A Doctor of Chiropractic with post-graduate certification in Holistic Medicine, Dr. Halpern has studied with many noted teachers from India and the United States.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...